megas7/PoliceBot/README.md

 2. Install discord.py and datetime package with pip3

+3. Update configuration variables in policebot.py

-3. Run bot on separate screen or append as background process
+4. Run bot on separate screen or append as background process

 ## Credits
 Created with :heart: by tooshameless and gwal